RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

 ```

 ### 2. Replace the contents of `src/run.graphql` file with the following code.
 `run.graphql` defines the input for the function.
-You need the cart delivery groups, with the delivery state/province code and available delivery options.
+You need the cart total and the available checkout payment methods.

 ```shell
 query RunInput {